P79N6A/server/README.txt

 TIPS
- more options in thin --help, and via Rack interface if launching outside checkout-dir, symlink {css,js} to use default UI
+ more options in thin --help, and via Rack interface if launching outside checkout-dir, symlink {css,js} for default UI

 REQUISITES cd ruby && bundle install